 In a struggling relationship, if you cannot be without the other person for whatever reason, you had better find a way to be happy, to focus on the positives, the virtues of your partner.
 If you are determined enough to move out of your relationship, you are perhaps strong enough to make it work too.
 You cannot fix it by being negative.
 If you generally stay away from negative people, that is not a solution here.

 No matter how dire the situation, it possibly cannot be all negative.
-Make a list of everything you like about your partner, your present life.
+Make a list of everything you like about your partner and your present life.
 Review and read this list.
 It will trigger a sense of gratitude.
 Positivity will germinate automatically as a result.

 I want to stay away from negative people, and feel positivity and peace within.
 Is there a way to experience this?

-Anger, rage, negativity are common, if not natural, human emotions.
-Majority of the people experience them on a daily basis, many times a day.
+Anger, rage, and negativity are common, if not natural, human emotions.
+The majority of people experience them on a daily basis, many times a day.
 Now, what do we do?
 Should we stay away from negative people like these?
 We have a choice.
-We can either be angry ourselves and become like them or we can make a conscious choice on what we want to think, speak and how we want to act.
+We can either be angry ourselves and become like them or we can make a conscious choice on what we want to think, speak, and how we want to act.

 Being positive comes naturally to the one who leads a life sans pretense.
 If you are honest about yourself, you will be realistic about what you can or can’t do.
 Such realism will help you in being positive.
 This is the secret of positivity.